-We encourage you to pick five hall preferences when you apply, as that will give us a better indicator as to what your preferred choices are.
-We will endeavor to give you one of your five preferences.
-Please apply early to avoid disappointment, the sooner you apply the more likely you are to get one of these choices.
+We encourage you to pick your top 5 halls when you apply, as that will give us a better indicator as to what your preferred choices are.
+We will try to give you one of your top 5, however, we can not guarantee you will be placed there.
+Please apply early to avoid disappointment - the sooner you apply the more likely you are to get one of these choices.

 Please note that we prioritise applications from all international and disabled students, as well as any student under the age of 18.
 If you have special requirements you must notify us of your needs on your application for accommodation.

-Be aware that foundation year students study on a different timetable to students on most other courses, however students are still free to book a place in our halls (see here for the list of halls).
+Be aware that foundation year students study on a different timetable to students on most other courses, however, students are still free to book a place in our halls.

 When can I apply?